DakissCodes/Learning-Python-College-Registration-App/README.md

-# Learning-Python-College-Registration-App
+# Learning-Python-Product-Inventory-App
 Practicing OOP basics.
+Works only on terminal